-Description: This Board Review Course is a self-paced online course that is designed to prepare students for the new Integrated National Board Dental Examination (INBDE).
-The exam preparation online guestions will focus more on the decision-making process relevant to the safe practice of dentistry through the integration of the basic sciences and dental and clinical sciences.
-Students are encouraged to use multiple modalities and BoardVitals (now accessible form the School of Dentistry portal on the Kornhauser Library website under Essential Resources for Dentistry) to prepare for the course final mock board exam.
-In order to receive the required approval from the Associate Dean of Academic Affairs to register for the national board exam, the student must successfully pass the final mock (written) exam for this course.
+Description: This Board Review Course is a self-paced online course that is designed to prepare the student for the new Integrated National Board Dental Examination (INBDE).
+The exam preparation online questions will focus more on the decision-making process relevant to the safe practice of dentistry through the integration of the basic sciences and dental and clinical sciences.
+Students are encouraged to use multiple modalities and BoardVitals (now accessible form the School of Dentistry portal on the Kornhauser Library website under Essential Resources for Dentistry) to prepare for the end of course mock board final exam.
+In order to receive the required approval from the Associate Dean of Academic Affairs to register for the national board exam, the student must successfully complete course requirements and pass the end of course mock final exam.
 Progression through the online course questions will be tracked and must be completed prior to challenging the final mock board exam.
 For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/ setupSearchClassSchedule.cfm)

 CMPD 887.
-Professionalism & Ethics Fundamentals
+Professionalism & Ethics Fundamentals Term Typically Offered: Fall Only